nic-gunter-gtchs/py_bytefall/README.md

-# THIS IS NOT FUNCTIONAL YET, HOWEVER HERE LIES THE README FOR THE FINAL VERSION
+# STILL IN DEVELOPMENT, EXPECT BUGS
 # py_bytefall
 Data visualization program similar to "binary waterfall" but written in Python and does not accurately represent bytes.
 It instead has a predefined color for each hex byte
 ## to use
-grab a file from Releases and run using "py_bytefall.[sh/exe] [file name]"
+clone the repo and run using "python main.py" to configure use bytefall.conf located in src/assets/